-Response: Thank you very much for this positive evaluation.
-We are particularly happy that you share our impression on the timeliness of the topic.
+Response: We were pleased about this positive evaluation, alro regarding our shared perception of the timeliness of the topic.
 We appreciate your constructive feedback, which we address in detail below.

 The authors make a number of well-made observations about some of the insufficiencies of the existing literature on naturalness, including inconsistent terminology, missing/inconsistent definitions of terms for raters, lack of audio examples in published reports.
 However, these criticisms could be levelled at many topics of research in voice (and face) perception.
 For example, studies of voice/face/person trait perception often invoke low-dimensional social trait spaces to explain patterns of trait ratings.
 These dimensions may be conceptually equivalent or similar, but are labelled variably depending on the authors (e.g. Fiske describes these as "warmth and competence" while McAleer et al. uses "valence and dominance"; sociolinguists may use yet different approaches e.g. Bayard et al., 2001).
 Therefore, I think the current paper needs to make the specific case for *naturalness*.
 One way to address this would be to include more detailed motivation on the impacts of varying naturalness on listener perceptions and behaviour.
 What are the implications of finding certain human or synthetic voices to be more or less natural-sounding?
 What is the published evidence that naturalness affects behaviours in different contexts, for example human-human communication vs. human-computer interaction?
 Can you use these examples to convince the reader of the importance/timeliness of studying naturalness, as a basis for some of the more specific methodological criticisms and suggestions?

-Response: ToDo
+Response: ToDo This is a good point.
+In response, we decided to use the example of impression formation in voice and face perception to make the point that, even though it is the case that there are conceptually similar or equivalend concepts with different labelling (e.g. warmth vs. competence /Fiske as compared to valence and dominance /McAleer or trustworthiness and dominance /Todorov).
+The example seems well-suited to make the specific case for naturalness: Specifically, we would NOT argue with the reviewer that these different labels tend to be used by researchers from different theoretical “camps”.
+Crucially however, unlike in the naturalness domain there is substantial cross-talk in terms of cross-discussion and citations, as can be easily seen from several influential papers in that field.
+Prominent examples include Sutherland (2013, Cognition), Todorov et al. (2008, TiCS), or McAleer et al. (2014, PLOS One).
+Moreover, unlike in the naturalness domain, there is substantial empirical work in the facial/vocal impressions domain to systematically investigate relationships between these dimensions across different labels (e.g., Sutherland et al., 2016).
+Thus, we argue that

-Stefan: literature on impression formation and cross-references
+Stefan: literature on impression formation and cross-references see above (informally, the citation highway there seems to go either just one way (e.g. Fiske hardly cites Todorov or the others, whereas at least McAleer and particularly Sutherland make ample references to both camps.
+Only an impression, I guess we don´t need to objectivize this one or go into any such detail.
+The Sutherland 2016 paper certainly is a prototype for good interconnectivity, but there are more there.)

 Todo: include papers in impact of naturalness on perception and behavior